spring-projects/spring-data-couchbase/README.md

-# Spring Data Couchbase - v2
+# Spring Data Couchbase 2.0.x
-This branch is a work in progress, it will contain the do-over of the `Spring-Data Couchbase` connector for the `Couchbase Java SDK 2.x` generation.
+`Spring-Data Couchbase 2.0.x` is the Spring Data connector for the `Couchbase Java SDK 2.x` generation.

-Below is the v1 README as of `75bce39`:
+Both the SDK and this Spring Data community project are major version changes with lots of differences from their respective previous versions.

+Notably, this version is compatible with `Couchbase Server 4.0`, bringing support for the `N1QL` query language.

 # Spring Data Couchbase